tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 * Add the RHEL 8 disk image

      Get the qcow2 image for RHEL 8 from [https://access.redhat.com/downloads/](https://access.redhat.com/downloads/), click on Red Hat Enterprise Linux 8 and download Red Hat Enterprise Linux 8.5 KVM Guest Image.

      Copy the image to **Terraform/libvirt/rhel8.qcow2**.
 This is the default location and name that the terraform template uses to locate the file, if the file is in a different location or has a different name, update the variable **rhel8_image_location** by defining the variable in the command line.
 ```
 $ cp /home/user1/Downloads/rhel-8.5-x86_64-kvm.qcow2 Terraform/libvirt/rhel8.qcow2
 ```
-* Check the default values for the support VM's network configuration and update accordingly, in particular the DNS server IP, they are defined in the variable **support_net_config** in the file **Terraform/libvirt/input-vars.tf**
+* Check the default values for the support VM's network configuration and update accordingly, in particular the DNS server's IP, they are defined in the variable **support_net_config** in the file **Terraform/libvirt/input-vars.tf**

 * The variable **number_of_workers** controls the number of worker nodes in the cluster, its default value is 3, if a different number is required assing the new value in the command line as in the example later.
 At the moment the maximum number of workers that terraform can create is **10**.